Albert Doja: Career

 Previously he taught at the University of Provence and the Paris 8 University, and he was a researcher at the French National Center for Scientific Research (CNRS) and the Maison des Sciences de l'Homme in Paris.
 He was also a lecturer of anthropology at the University of Hull in Britain and a research scholar at the University of Limerick in Ireland.
 In Albania, he was a researcher at the Institute of People's Culture, he taught at the University of New York (Tirana), the European University of Tirana, and the University of Korça.
 In 2006, he was appointed Vice-Rector of the founding team of the new University of Durrës upon invitation by the United Nations Development Program.

-He was a Honorary Research Fellow of the Anthropology Department at the University College London from 2004 to 2011 and a visiting scholar at Harvard University in 2017–2018.
+He was an Honorary Research Fellow of the Anthropology Department at the University College London from 2004 to 2011 and a visiting scholar at Harvard University in 2017–2018.

 He acted as a member of the social and political sciences board of the Research Foundation – Flanders (FWO) in Belgium and the National Council of Science in Latvia.

 Among assessments in anthropology, Claude Lévi-Strauss wrote him a personal letter on July 1, 2006, in which he mentioned the "degree of deep knowledge", as well as the "rigor and dialectical significance of his analysis", or even his "courage and foresight" in dealing with anthropological issues.

 Relevant publications are reprinted or translated into other European or Asian languages, including from French to English, and since 2000, from English to French, Albanian, Italian, German, Russian, Serbian, Czech, Estonian, Turkish, Vietnamese, etc.

 Research themes

 Neo-structural constructivism

 In a number of papers, Albert Doja has undertaken a thorough critique of the postmodernist rhetoric of post-structuralism, in a broader context of the reassessment of structural legacy in anthropology.
 His aim is to move towards an innovative reflexive movement of neo-structural constructivism, which may suggest the potential elaboration of a new vision for the future development of anthropology and social theory integrating French and British-American traditions.
 He is basing his arguments on an innovative elaboration of Levi-Strauss’s conceptual and theoretical tools in the French tradition of anthropology.
-His explicit purpose is to further contribute methodologically and empirically to this theoretical movement in construing a neo-structural model of canonical modelling and discursive morphodynamic and transformational analysis, which could offer a new and powerful explanatory instrument to critically approach the normative power of knowledge cultures and ideologies.
+His ex plicit purpose is to further contribute methodologically and empirically to this theoretical movement in construing a neo-structural model of canonical modelling and discursive morphodynamic and transformational analysis, which could offer a new and powerful explanatory instrument to critically approach the normative power of knowledge cultures and ideologies.
 At the same time, he advanced a new structural constructivist theory of the identity and representational field as a workable methodology towards a critical understanding of interactive relations between structure and agency under the impact of culture and ideology as political and normative instruments of power and hegemony.